Josh Phegley: Oakland Athletics

-After the 2014 season, the White Sox traded Phegley, Marcus Semien, Chris Bassitt, and Rangel Ravelo to the Oakland Athletics for Jeff Samardzija and Michael Ynoa.
+On December 9, 2014, the White Sox traded Phegley, Marcus Semien, Chris Bassitt, and Rangel Ravelo to the Oakland Athletics in exchange for Jeff Samardzija and Michael Ynoa.

 In 2015, he batted .249 with nine home runs and 34 RBIs in 73 games.
 His season concluded in mid-September because he suffered a concussion when Billy Butler inadvertently hit him in the back of his head with a bat during batting practice as Phegley was standing around the batting cage area.

 In 2016, he batted .256/.314/.372 with a home run and 10 RBIs in 26 games, as his season was shortened by 97 games because he was twice on the disabled list with a strained and inflamed right knee suffering from synovitis (an inflammatory disease inside the membrane that lines the knee joint) for which he had surgery.
 He threw out 11% (1 of 9) of runners attempting to steal.

 On May 7, 2019, he caught Mike Fiers' second career No-hitter.
 It was the first No-Hitter of the 2019 MLB season and the 300th No-Hitter in MLB history.99 Phegley was non-tendered by Oakland on December 2, 2019, and became a free agent.

 Chicago Cubs

 On January 17, 2020, Phegley signed a minor league contract with the Chicago Cubs.
 Phegley made the team out of Spring Training and was selected to the roster on July 23.
 On August 30, 2020, Phegley was designated for assignment.
-On September 30, 2020, the Cubs selected Phegley’s contract.
+On September 30, 2020, the Cubs selected Phegley's contract.
 He became a free agent after the season.

 On February 3, 2021, Phegley announced his retirement from professional baseball.